H.R. 4113: Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2025

 5

-Section 7 requires the annual Trafficking in Persons report to include information on trafficking for the purpose of organ removal and the steps governments take to prevent, identify, and eliminate it.
-Under Section 12, this change takes effect on the first day of the first full reporting period after enactment.
+Requires the annual Trafficking in Persons report to include trafficking for the purpose of organ removal, including specific cases and the steps governments take to prevent, identify, and eliminate it.
+This change takes effect at the start of the first full reporting period after enactment.

 6